Mohsen-mhm/shopping-website/README.md

 # shopping-website
 This is a dynamic shopping website with an admin panel to add or remove products.

-*--This project is being completed and has not been completed yet--*
+*--This project has not been completed yet--*